Manage Anxiety Like a Navy SEAL: Box Breathing

 Many neurodivergent adults, like adults with ADHD, struggle with this executive function skill.
 Dysregulated emotions cause procrastination, damage relationships, and limit career growth.

-What if there was a way to regulate our emotional state on the go?
+What if there were a way to regulate our emotional state on the go?

 Box breathing is taught to athletes and professionals in high-pressure jobs, like the Navy SEALs.
 It is a proven strategy to regulate our emotions and reduce anxiety.